-4Notwithstanding, several interesting studies show that the dual representation of the informal sector proves to be a better alternative than polar models.
-Cunningham and Maloney (2001) represent the informal sector as a mixture of uppertier and lower-tier enterprises (formal sector employment is not an option in their model).
-Guenther and Launov (2006) also account for an (unobserved) dual structure of the informal labor market but additionally consider selection bias due along the wage distribution or with workers' attributes.
-Recent contributions thus depart from simple estimation of the wage gap at the mean, which may suffer from heteroscedasticity and fail to capture important information.
-Quantile regression (QR) techniques unveil more complex patterns and allow rich distributional analyses (e.g., Tannuri-Pianto and Pianto, 2002, and Tannuri-Pianto et al., 2004, for Brazil and Bolivia respectively).5
+&lt;sup>3Notwithstanding, several interesting studies show that the dual representation of the informal sector proves to be a better alternative than polar models (see in particular Cunningham and Maloney, 2001, and Guenther and Launov, 2006).

+estimation of the wage gap at the mean, which may suffer from heteroscedasticity and fail to capture important information.
+Quantile regression (QR) techniques unveil more complex patterns and allow for rich distributional analyses (e.g., Tannuri-Pianto and Pianto, 2002, and Tannuri-Pianto et al., 2004, for Brazil and Bolivia respectively).

 This paper provides new evidence on the informal-formal wage gap among salary workers in South Africa, Brazil and Mexico.
 Our first contribution is an accurate account of raw wage differentials; in particular, we refine usual measures by adjusting wages for the taxes paid in the formal sector.
 Secondly, we use rich datasets to define informality in the most comparable way across countries, adopting the legalistic view based on the receipt of social security by formal sector employees - and consistent with the payment of taxes and social security contributions by these workers.
 Our third and main contribution derives from a methodological perspective.
 We exploit the availability of large (rotating) panels to estimate the informal wage penalty along the distribution while accounting for workers' unobserved characteristics.
 Previous attempts have relied on the application of instrumental variable techniques to quantile regression (IV-QR), as suggested for instance by Buchinsky (1998).
-Acknowledging the difficulty to find convincing instruments for sector choice, we suggest an alternative approach relying on time variation in individual wages and labor market sector histories.
+Yet, finding convincing instruments for the sector selection is not an easy task.
+We suggest here an alternative approach relying on time variation in individual wages and labor market sector histories.
 The idea is simply to use 'fixed effects' panel regressions at different points of the wage distribution.
+To our knowledge, this paper is the first application of the fixed effects quantile regression estimators of Koenker (2004) and Canay (2008) to the measure of the informal wage gap.

 New results complete the existing literature for the three countries under investigation.
 Despite potential differences in the functioning of the labor markets and the nature of informality across countries, interesting similarities are revealed.
 In all three countries, we observe a raw wage penalty for informal salary workers throughout the wage distribution, partly explained by 'better' observed and unobserved characteristics in the formal sector.
 Yet a significant penalty remains at the bottom while it tends to disappear at the top in all three countries.
 Finally, we investigate between-group heterogeneity and time variations of the wage gap.
 We show in particular that informal wage penalties primarily concern younger workers; also, fluctuations of the wage gap are smoothed out when accounting for unobserved heterogeneity and reveal the procyclical nature of the informal sector penalty.
+We discuss the policy implications of these results.

 The paper is organized as follows.
-Section 2 provides some detailed discussion about labor markets in the three countries under study.
-Section 3 presents the data selection, the identification of informality and the construction of net wages.
+Section 2 briefly presents the labor markets in the three countries under study and the related literature on informality.
+Section 3 describes the data, the identification of informality and the construction of net wages.
 The econometric approach is detailed in section 4.
 Section 5 discusses the empirical results and section 6 reports robustness checks and extensions.
 Section 7 concludes.